 A mason is responsible for shaping artificial mineral products, concrete blocks, stone pieces, and bricks to create structures essential for construction or other building purposes using various machinery and equipment, following the highest safety standards and production procedures.
 Masons analyze schematics and blueprints, applying the clients' specifications and customization to their product expertise.
 They also inspect tools and equipment, ensuring that the materials are free from any defects to avoid hazards and construction delays.

-There are some key differences in responsibilities as well.
-For example, an apprentice carpenter responsibilities require skills like "hand tools," "ladders," "work ethic," and "strong work ethic."
+There are some key differences in the responsibilities of each position.
+For example, apprentice carpenter responsibilities require skills like "hand tools," "ladders," "work ethic," and "strong work ethic."
 Meanwhile a typical mason has skills in areas such as "masonry," "dump truck," "retaining walls," and "windows."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-The education levels that masons earn is a bit different than that of apprentices carpenter.
+The education levels that masons earn slightly differ from apprentices carpenter.
 In particular, masons are 4.1% more likely to graduate with a Master's Degree than an apprentice carpenter.
 Additionally, they're 1.3% more likely to earn a Doctoral Degree.

 A construction assistant performs various clerical and operational support tasks to assist construction managers and maintain smooth workflow operations.
 Their responsibilities usually include monitoring budgets and costs, handling calls and correspondence, purchasing construction materials according to project requirements, liaising with suppliers and construction contractors, and participating in managing the schedules and activities of the workers.
 A construction assistant may also perform inspections to identify problem areas and ensure that all procedures adhere to the safety codes and standards.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, apprentice carpenter responsibilities are more likely to require skills like "hand tools," "ladders," "work ethic," and "scaffolding."
-Meanwhile, a construction assistant might be skilled in areas such as "safety procedures," "general contractors," "equipment operators," and "manual labor."
+Meanwhile, a construction assistant has duties that require skills in areas such as "safety procedures," "general contractors," "equipment operators," and "manual labor."
 These differences highlight just how different the day-to-day in each role looks.

 Using their knowledge and expertise of all construction disciplines, a general foreman plans and oversees operations within a construction site to ensure that everything is running smoothly.
 They are typically in charge of conducting regular inspections, coordinating with engineers and architects, managing the budget and expenditures, supervising workers, and ensuring that the project moves according to the desired time frame.
 Furthermore, a general foreman implements all safety regulations and policies to ensure a safe and productive work environment for everyone.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from apprentice carpenter resumes include skills like "hand tools," "ladders," "caulking," and "work ethic," whereas a general foreman might be skilled in "safety procedures," "osha," "quality standards," and "oversight. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from apprentice carpenter resumes include skills like "hand tools," "ladders," "caulking," and "work ethic," whereas a general foreman is more likely to list skills in "safety procedures," "osha," "quality standards," and "oversight. "

 A journeyman is an experienced worker whose role will vary on the line of industry where one is involved.
 They work without supervision from a master craftsman.
 Most of the responsibilities will revolve around performing manual work such as carpentry, plumbing, electrical and mechanical tasks, and other forms of trade.
 Furthermore, a journeyman can choose whether to work independently or to be part of a business entity.
 They can also recruit and train an apprentice, or even pursue to become a master in their preferred field.